 The Geroscientist vs. Mainstream Medicine

 The key difference between geroscience and traditional medicine is complexity.
 In conventional medicine, treating infectious diseases and genetic disorders is relatively straightforward.
-On the other hand, in the field of geroscience, the chronic diseases of aging are multifactorial and complex.
+On the other hand, in the field of geroscience, the chronic diseases of aging are complex.
 Because the diseases are multifactorial, geroscientists want to attack all the chronic diseases of aging at the same time.

 For example, leading geroscientist James L. Kirkland, M.D., Ph.D. recently published a list of age-reversing senolytics.
 In a review article published in the Journal of the American Geriatrics Society, a team of Mayo Clinic geroscientists said that senolytics could be “transformative” by preventing or delaying the chronic conditions of aging as a group instead of one at a time.